uzswe/golang/README.md

 ### Learning Structure

-Each topic is organized into separate folders, making it easy to follow and practice.
-Every section includes:
+Each topic is divided into separate folders, making it easy to follow and practice.
+Each section includes:

 - **Theoretical explanations** to understand the concepts.
 - **Short exercises** to reinforce learning.